photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why are you using Docker, isn't it pretty new and complicated? ###

-Containers are nothing new; [Solaris Zones](https://en.wikipedia.org/wiki/Solaris_Containers) have been around for almost 15 years, first released publicly in 2004.
+Containers are nothing new; [Solaris Zones](https://en.wikipedia.org/wiki/Solaris_Containers) have been around for about 15 years, first released publicly in 2004.
 The chroot system call was introduced during [development of Version 7 Unix in 1979](https://en.wikipedia.org/wiki/Chroot).
 It is used ever since for hosting applications exposed to the public Internet.